Gabriella439/post-rfc/voice-feminization.md

 ### HRT will not feminize your voice at all

 I think most people know this.
 If you went through a male puberty like me then most likely testosterone irreversibly deepened your voice.
-Sorry 🤷🏻‍♀️.
+It's unfortunate, but that's the reality.

 ### Surgery alone will not feminize your voice